devleague/knex-shopping/README.md

 - `POST - /products/new`

     - Request body should include all fields required by products table (`title`, `description`, `inventory`, `price`).
-        - If any required field is missing from request body, responds with `{ message: 'Must POST all product fields' }`
+        - If any required field is missing from request body, responds with `{ message: 'Must send all product fields' }`
         - If successful, respond with posted product from db.

 - `PUT - /products/:product_id/update`